Pulmonary Hypertension and Thromboembolic disease

 Images

-Before BPA there is acute tapering of the pulmonary artery of the right lower lobe.
+Before BPA there is acute tapering and occlusion of a basal segmental pulmonary artery of the right lower lobe.

 Pulmonary artery sarcoma

-The most important mimicker of chronic thromboembolic disease is pulmonary artery sarcoma (PAS), a rare primary malignant tumor arising from the vessel wall.
+The most important mimicker of chronic thromboembolic disease is pulmonary artery sarcoma, a rare primary malignant tumor arising from the vessel wall.

 It typically presents as a central filling defect within the pulmonary artery and may initially be mistaken for thrombus.